Aaron98990/ways-of-the-game/misconduct.md

 Different match officials handle dissent/disagreement differently, but here's a good guideline to follow.

-The NBA has an 11 video playlist for "overt gestures" available [here](https://videorulebook.nba.com/rule/overt-gestures/).
+The NBA has a video playlist for "overt gestures" available [here](https://videorulebook.nba.com/rule/overt-gestures/).
 A technical foul is like a caution.
 I do not consider a "wave off" dissent.

 - gesture the wearing of spectacles
 - invading a match official's personal space